BMO Investorline Review 2025

 BMO Investorline Self-Directed Account Fees

 While there are no minimum deposits needed to open a BMO InvestorLine Self-Directed account and get started, you’ll be charged quarterly account fees of $25 if your non-registered account balance is under $15,000 or if your registered accounts are under $25,000.
+RESP accounts under $25,000 are charged an annual administration fee of $50.

-Obviously if you open an account and deposit more than these amounts you will not owe any account fees at all.
+Obviously, if you open an account and deposit more than these amounts you will not owe any account fees at all.

 BMO Investorline Self-Directed Trading Fees